helencho/helencho.github.io/resume.md

 *React, CSS3*

 A Mad Libs inspired phrasal template word game that prompts users for a list of words to be substituted for blanks in a story.
-Interacts with a RESTful API to fetch stories.

 ## Experience